devikrishnar/osp-ocp-vm-migration/README.md

     extended l2: false
 ```

+While migrating a VM from a source to destination host, VM's storage and network configurations have to be created at the destination host, which are equivalent to the ones the VM had in the source host.
+Now that the VM's image has been downloaded from the source host, equivalent storage mapping can be created.

-## Part 2 - Upload the VM image to OpenShift Virtualization
+## Part 2 - Create Storage Mapping

-The qcow2 image can be uploaded from jumpbox's local storage to OpenShift Virtualization using the [virtctl client](https://docs.openshift.com/container-platform/4.8/virt/install/virt-installing-virtctl.html).
+In case of OpenStack to OpenShift VM migration, equivalent storage configuration for the VM is created in the OpenShift cluster by creating a PVC with the required image size for the VM to bind to.

 OpenShift Virtualization uses [Containerized Data Importer (CDI)](https://docs.openshift.com/container-platform/4.7/virt/virtual_machines/virtual_disks/virt-uploading-local-disk-images-virtctl.html) to import a VM image into a persistent volume claim (PVC) by using a data volume.

 Create a *DataVolume* object with *upload* data source to use for uploading the local VM image